omeka/omeka-s-enduser/docs/install.md

 You can changes these at any time in the in the [Settings](admin/settings.md) section of your [admin dashboard](admin-dashboard.md).

+### Test and set the PHP path

+Omeka S uses background jobs for some long-running tasks that operate on many items or just otherwise might take a long time.
+Omeka S uses the PHP CLI (command-line interface) to run these jobs, the `php` command.
+An invalid PHP path can cause a number of problems for your Omeka Classic installation.

+Omeka S by default will try to automatically detect the path to the PHP CLI on the server, but for some servers this detection doesn't work, or there are multiple different `php` commands to choose from.

-See [Configuration Options](configuration.md) to learn about settings for thumbnail generation, setting the PHP path manually, and more.
+If you begin to see errors once you start working with Omeka, particularly errors with something like "PHP-CLI error: invalid PHP path", you will need to manually set the PHP path.
+See [Configuration Options](configuration.md) to learn about modifying thumbnail generation, setting the PHP path manually, and more.

 !!! note
 	If you have an existing Omeka Classic or S installation, you may wish to look at modules such as the [Omeka Classic Importer](modules/omekaCimporter.md), the [Omeka S Item Importer](modules/ositemimporter.md), or the [CSV Import module](modules/csvimport.md), which can help you copy other types of data.